 The existing school has two on-site parking lots with a combined striped parking supply of 92 spaces.
-The main lot, with 72 spaces, is located in the southwest corner of the site; a staff lot is located at the northeast corner of the site and is accessed from the eastern driveway on S Columbian Way.
+The main lot, with 72 spaces, is located in the southwest corner of the site; a staff lot with 20 spaces is located at the northeast corner of the site and is accessed from the eastern driveway on S Columbian Way.

 The project would reconfigure the site and change the location and number of on-site parking spaces.
 The new Mercer Middle School is proposed to have 72 on-site staff and visitor parking spaces for regular school-day use within its main parking lot.
 Both the family-vehicle and school-bus load/unload areas could be used for parking on evenings and weekends for events.
-In total, the site would have 97 parking spaces for event conditions (72 spaces in the main lot, 12 spaces in the automobile load/unload area, and 13 spaces in the school-bus load/unload area).
+In total, the site would have 97 parking spaces for event conditions (72 spaces in the main lot, 12 spaces in the automobile load/unload area for a total of 84 spaces, and 13 spaces in the school-bus load/unload area).